-- Even if the userApplication's autostart is enabled, the userApplication where AutoStartUp is set to "no" needs to be started manually. - The settings for autostart of userApplication is not intended to set the start condition of Standby processing when the RMS starts.
+- Even if the userApplication's autostart is enabled, the userApplication where AutoStartUp is set to "no" needs to be started manually. - The setting for autostart of userApplication is not intended to set the start condition of Standby processing when the RMS starts.
 For the start condition of Standby processing when RMS starts, follow

 AutoStartUP and StandbyTransition attributes.
-For details, see "6.10.1 Setting Contents of a Cluster Application" in "How to start up a userApplication automatically in the event of a startup, switchover, and clearing a fault" of "PRIMECLUSTER Installation and Administration Guide."
+For details, see "How to switch userApplication to Standby automatically when RMS is started, userApplication is switched, or when clearing a fault state of userApplication" in "6.10.1 Setting Contents of a Cluster Application" in "PRIMECLUSTER Installation and Administration Guide."